 In October 7, 2012, a direct sequel to Black/White, Black/White Version 2, was released again for the DS.
 It is the first time a Pokémon game had a direct sequel set in the same region, being set 2 years after the first games.
 Many of the older characters return in this game, but the player plays a new character starting out in a new town.
 All the features of Black/White returned, with no major changes to the formula.

 The 6th Generation of games was announced on January 8, 2013 during a Pokémon Direct press event, the first of its kind.
-Pokémon X/Y for the Nintendo 3DS will be the first generation of main Pokémon games to see a simultaneous worldwide release, which will take place on October 18th 2013.
-These games will introduce new Pokémon, a fully 3D world, a lower camera angle, and a new battle system, which will be more like a mix of the old system and the stadium games.
+Pokémon X/Y for the Nintendo 3DS is the first generation of main Pokémon games to see a simultaneous worldwide release, which took place on October 12th 2013.
+These games introduced 70 new Pokémon, a fully 3D world, the Fairy type, Mega Evolutions, a lower camera angle, and a new battle system, which will be more like a mix of the old system and the stadium games.

 Pokémon Stadium | Pokémon Mystery Dungeon | Pokémon Ranger